EkthaReddy/RISC-V-Single-Cycle-Processor/README.md

 ## What to expect
 The instruction I-type, B-type, S-type snd J-type have been proposed.
-This repository will picture out the main idea on various main block of RISC-V along with the excecution of each module in vivado.
+This repository will picture out the main idea on various main block of RISC-V along with the excecution of each module in Vivado.

 ## Architecture Design